 Where are the church entrances?

-All of the church entrances are located on the North facing side of the building.
-There are three primary entrances:
+All of the church entrances are located on the North facing side of the building on Kiowa St. There are three primary entrances:

 The Office/Education Wing Entrance is the first entrance you will encounter as you make your way to the church from the parking lot.
 We encourage you to come in this entrance if you've come for Sunday School.
 There will be someone just inside the building to greet you and point you in the right direction.